Synerise/android-sdk/README.md

 dependencies {
   ...
   // Synerise Android SDK
-  implementation 'com.synerise.sdk:synerise-mobile-sdk:3.2.12'
+  implementation 'com.synerise.sdk:synerise-mobile-sdk:3.3.0'
 }
 ```
 Finally, please make sure your `Instant Run` is disabled.

 ### Initialize

-First of all, you need to initialize Synerise Android SDK via `with` method and provide `Business Api Key`, `Client Api Key`, `Application name` and `Application instance`.<br>
+First of all, you need to initialize Synerise Android SDK via `with` method and provide `Client Api Key`, `Application name` and `Application instance`.<br>
-To get `Business Api Key` and  `Client Api Key`, please sign in to your Synerise account and visit https://app.synerise.com/api/.<br>
+To get `Client Api Key`, please sign in to your Synerise account and visit https://app.synerise.com/api/.<br>
-Then, generate new `Api Key` for `Business Profile` audience and new `Api Key` for `Client` audience.<br>
+Then, generate new `Api Key` for `Client` audience.<br>

 In your `Application` sub-class: